 Homework reflects the age, maturity and skill levels of the individual pupil.
 It consists of regular tasks at each grade level ranging from reading to parents, to revisional and research work.
 Homework is set on a regular basis and is a means of communication with parents.

-The school offers specialist Art, Music, Library and Physical Education programs as well as additional programs.
+The school offers specialist Art, Music, and Physical Education programs as well as additional programs.
 The school positively and actively encourages students with learning difficulties.

 Information Technology: The school network has over 100 computers for student use.
 Each classroom has 3 or more computers for use in class time to assist in research and to enhance student work presentation.
 Students are exposed to new ways of presenting their work, incorporating digital images, sound and video.
 The school’s computer lab is linked into a high speed network with access to both the Internet and multiple software titles.